The Best Mattress Toppers for Back Pain

 The choice between memory foam and latex will largely depend on your personal preference.
 For example, latex is known to provide a bit more bounce than memory foam, which may appeal to some people.
 Memory foam tends to trap heat which can make you feel hot—but this can be avoided if you get a memory foam topper infused with a cooling gel or graphite.

 “Thickness and firmness do matter, especially with individuals suffering from underlying health conditions such as arthritis, bursitis, or scoliosis," says Tozer.
+(Learn about the average lifespan of mattress toppers.)

 A soft mattress topper will make you feel cozy but it won't help with your back pain issues, as it will promote an improper alignment of your spine, possibly making your back issues worse.